 Pasco County is responsible for meeting requirements mandated by the National Pollutant Discharge Elimination System (NPDES) permit.
-The County's Municipal Separate Storm Sewer System (MS4) Permit is part of the Federal Clean Water Act for reducing stormwater pollutants in our waterbodies.
-Pasco County is responsible for ensuring that our stormwater runoff and discharges do not pollute the waters of the United States.
+The County's Municipal Separate Storm Sewer System (MS4) Permit is part of the Federal Clean Water Act for reducing stormwater pollutants in our water bodies.
+The county is responsible for ensuring that our stormwater runoff and discharges do not pollute the waters of the United States.

-Today stormwater runoff is one of the greatest sources of water pollution.
-This condition originates from stormwater which is rainwater after it hits the ground.
-Stormwater runoff picks up waste and debris as it flows across the roads and land carrying pollutants into our waterways.
-That’s why it’s important to dispose of trash and waste properly so that it doesn’t become polluted stormwater runoff.
+Today, stormwater runoff is one of the greatest sources of water pollution.
+This condition originates from rainwater after it hits the ground.
+Stormwater runoff picks up waste and debris as it flows across the roads and land, carrying pollutants into our waterways.
+This is why it is important to dispose of trash and waste properly so that it doesn’t become polluted stormwater runoff.

 When it rains, pollutants on lawns, roads, and paved areas are washed into storm drains.
 This polluted stormwater runoff eventually ends up in our waterways.
 By being aware of our actions, and making simple changes in our daily routine, we can help prevent water pollution and protect our waterways.

 What you can do

 Contact local government agencies for locations of hazardous waste disposal facilities

 Dispose of pet waste containers or in the trash

 Keep fertilizers off paved surfaces such as driveways, sidewalks, and roads

 Keep grass and leaves out of roads and storm drains